guillermooo/sublime-undocs/source/file_management/projects.rst

     but will be excluded from Goto Anything and Find in Files.

 ..
-TODO: binary_file_patterns also applies to projects, right?
+TODO: file_exlude_patterns and folder_exlude_patterns also exist
+..
+TODO: Add reference to setting or explain wildcards

 Workspaces
 ==========

-Workspaces hold sessions data
+Workspaces hold session data
 associated with a project,
 which includes information
-about the opened files, the pane layout or find history.
+about the opened files, pane layout, find history and more.
-A project can have multiple sessions
+A project can have multiple workspaces.
-(or workspaces) in parallel.

-A common use case is
-to work on different features
+A common use case for workspaces is to work on different features
-within *the same project*
+*within the same project*,
+where each feature requires
-that require different files each and you want to switch between them quickly.
+a different set of files to be open, and you want to switch between features quickly.
 In this case you'll want to have a second workspace available.
 Writing tests could be an example for this.